alex-bagnoud/anammox-soil-tree/README.md

 ### 1) Phylogenetic analysis of anammox sequences retrieved from this study

 #### 1.1) Reference alignement
 Firt, a reference alignment was carried out with the default parameters of mafft v.7 (http://mafft.cbrc.jp/alignment/server/).
 The reference sequences were retrieved from Silva database (https://www.arb-silva.de/) by selecting only 16S rRNA sequences from the 12 anammox candidate species.
 Two non-anammox sequences were added to the alignment (*Pseudomonas aeruginosa* PACS2 and *Gemmata obscuriglobus* UQM 2246).
+The fasta file can be accessed [here](0-input_files/1-reref_tree_seq.fasta).

 #### 1.2) Add short seqeunces to the alignement with mafft v.7 (http://mafft.cbrc.jp/alignment/server/)
 * "--addfragments" option